Ranomafana National Park

 Ranomafana National Park is a national park in southeastern Madagascar, in the Haute Matsiatra and Vatovavy regions.
 It was established as Madagascar's fourth national park in 1991 following the rediscovery of the greater bamboo lemur (Hapalemur simus) and the discovery of the golden bamboo lemur (Hapalemur aureus) by the primatologist Dr. Patricia Wright.

 The park protects more than 41,600 hectares (161 square miles) of tropical rainforest at elevations ranging from 800 to 1,200 m and is home to several rare species of plants and animals.
 It was later integrated into the UNESCO World Heritage Site Rainforests of the Atsinanana.
 The Centre ValBio research station is adjacent to the park and was created in 2003 by Stony Brook University for biodiversity research, community health and education, environmental arts, and reforestation.

 The park's name is derived from the Malagasy words rano mafana ("hot water") due to the hot springs in the nearby town of Ranomafana.

 Flora and fauna

 The range of altitudes in the park produces a variety of forest types, including lowland rainforest and cloud forest.
 These forests support high levels of biodiversity.
 The park hosts 90 species of butterflies, 112 species of frogs, 22 species of lizards, 22 species of snake, and 118 species of birds, 30 of which are endemic to the park.
-Notable birds include ground rollers, blue vangas, short-legged ground rollers and brown mesites.
+Notable birds include ground rollers, blue vangas, short-legged ground rollers, velvet asities, and brown mesites.